enebular/docs/en/Deploy/DeployFlow/Lambda/index.md

 Create an ARN role for flows deployed in Lambda.

-To access an AWS IAM  go to [role] in menu.
+To access a IAM  go to [role] in menu.

 ![](https://i.gyazo.com/b5286ed7c5c0f7a80ab4375f87c0ff2b.png)